RK-TUI/Unsupervised-Bee-Detection-with-CAM/README.md

-This is the Repository for the DeepLearning Projekt "Explaining Deep Neural Networks - A comparison of different CAM methods based on an insect dataset" (2022)
+This is the repository for the DeepLearning project "Explaining Deep Neural Networks - A comparison of different CAM methods based on an insect dataset" (2022)